 King Magnus VII Eiriksson issued a royal charter at Avaldsnes in 1355.

-In 1374, King Haakon VI Magnusson issued the last known royal charter in the Avaldsnes region, in the strait Karmsund.
-He then probably stayed on board a ship, and not at the royal manor that had been put on fire by the Hanseatic traders in 1368.
+In 1374, King Haakon VI Magnusson issued the last known royal charter at Avaldsnes, 6 years after the royal manor had been put on fire by the Hanseatic traders in 1368.

 Will of Haakon V Haakonson